 - 2007: Established joint venture with Symantec in order to develop storage and security appliances

-- Established joint venture with Global Marine in order to provide end-to-end submarine network solutions
+- Established a joint venture with Global Marine in order to provide end-to-end submarine network solutions

 - 2008: Huawei and Optus developed a mobile innovation center in Sydney, Australia

-- 2009: Delivered world’s first LTE/EPC commercial network for TeliaSonera in Oslo, Norway
+- 2009: Delivered the world’s first LTE/EPC commercial network for TeliaSonera in Oslo, Norway

-- Launched world’s first end-to-end 100G solution from routers to transmission system
+- Launched the world’s first end-to-end 100G solution from routers to the transmission system

 - 2010: Deployed over 80 SingleRAN networks, among which, 28 were commercial LTE/EPC networks